mrakodol/Laravel-5-Bootstrap-3-Starter-Site/readme.md

 <a name="step4"></a>
 ### Step 4: Install

-Firstable need to uncomment this line "extension=php_fileinfo.dll" in php.info file.
+Firstable need to uncomment this line "extension=php_fileinfo.dll" in php.ini file.

 This project makes use of Bower and Laravel Elixir.
 Before triggering Elixir, you must first ensure that Node.js (included in homestead) is installed on your machine.